yetulaxman/rstudio-openshift/README.md

 ### Create a new Blueprint for your rstudio application

 Click on the **Blueprints** tab in the top menu to access various *Templates* for creating a Blueprint.
 Choose a template with name *Rahti RStudio* and click **Create Blueprint** for rstudio custom notebooks.
 The template is shown in picture below for clarity.
 Select the group created in the *Select Group* menu.
 Add name and description for your Blueprint.
 In order to fill **Openshift template URL** field, please use image-ready openshift templates (*-imageready.yaml file) available in this GitHub repository.
-Please note that you have to change URLs for your custom image in image-ready openshift templates before using them in creating **Blueprints** for notebooks
+Please note that you have to change URLs for your custom images in image-ready openshift template before creating **Blueprints** for notebooks

 <img src="./Notebooks-deploy.png" width="50%">